 The cannabis plant contains about 200 terpenes, including several with benefits for sleep.
 The terpenes found in cannabis and other plants don’t all have the same effects.
 Individual terpenes have distinct impacts on sleep, mood, and cognition.
 Some are stimulating, others are sedating.
-I recently wrote about terpenes that have been shown in scientific study to enhance relaxation and reduce anxiety, as well as provide direct sedative effects.

 Different cannabis strains have different effects on sleep